wp-plugins/flash-world-clock/readme.txt

 * Analog or digital clocks
 * Three different group of world capitals
 * Horizontal or vertical clock format
-* Color selectoin for clock's text, border and background
+* Color selection for clock's text, border and background

 == Installation ==